RaymondWang987/NVDS/README.md

 ## 🔥 Demo & Inference
 + Preparing Demo Videos.

-  We put 8 demo input videos in `demo_videos` files, in which `bandage_1` and `market_6` are examples of [Sintel](http://sintel.is.tue.mpg.de/) dataset. `motocross-jump` is from [DAVIS](https://davischallenge.org/) dataset.
+  We put 8 demo input videos in `demo_videos` files, in which `bandage_1` and `market_6` are examples of [MPI Sintel dataset](http://sintel.is.tue.mpg.de/). `motocross-jump` is from [DAVIS dataset](https://davischallenge.org/).
 Others are a few examples of our VDW test dataset.
 You can also prepare your own testing sequences like us.

 + Downloading checkpoints of depth precitors.